-- 4. 1440-1448 Gordon Street In spite of the maximum density provisions of the High Density Residential designation, the density of residential development on the lands known municipally as 1440-1448 Gordon Street shall not occur at a density of less than 120 units per hectare and shall not exceed a density of 130 units per hectare. - 160 Kortright Road West Notwithstanding policy 9.4.4.6 for the Neighbourhood Commercial Centre designation, the existing Neighbourhood Commercial Centre located at Kortright Road and Edinburgh Road shall be permitted to provide an individual retail use of a maximum of 5,200 square metres. - 435 Stone Road West Notwithstanding the maximum height limitations of the Mixed-use Corridor designation for the lands located at 435 Stone Road West (Stone Road Mall), the maximum height for the property shall be 8 storeys. - Item 70: The purpose of 'Item 70' is to renumber Section 7.18 Silvercreek Junction including Schedule A to policy 9.13.2.5
+- In spite of the maximum density provisions of the High Density Residential designation, the net density of residential development on Block Number 121 of draft plan of subdivision 23T-14502 shall not exceed 152 units per hectare. - 7.
+160 Kortright Road West Notwithstanding policy 9.4.4.6 for the Neighbourhood Commercial Centre designation, the existing Neighbourhood Commercial Centre located at Kortright Road and Edinburgh Road shall be permitted to provide an individual retail use of a maximum of 5,200 square metres. - 8.
+435 Stone Road West Notwithstanding the maximum height limitations of the Mixed-use Corridor designation for the lands located at 435 Stone Road West (Stone Road Mall), the maximum height for the property shall be 8 storeys. - 9.
+1077 Gordon St In spite of the maximum density provisions of Subsection 9.4.6.8, residential development may be permitted to a maximum net density of 150 units per hectare. - 10.
+716 Gordon St In spite of the provisions of policies 9.3.5.2 and 9.3.5.3, the minimum height is three (3) storeys and the maximum height is eleven (11) storeys; and the maximum net density is 156 units per hectare and not less than a minimum net density of 100 units per hectare. - Item 70: The purpose of 'Item 70' is to renumber Section 7.18 Silvercreek Junction including Schedule A to policy 9.13.2.5